Dynamical String Tension Theories with target space scale invariance SSB and restoration: Target space scale invariance and its spontaneous breaking for the Modified Measure Dynamical String Tension Theory

+As we have seen, the integration of the equations of motions leads to the spontaneous generation of the string tension and at the same time, the spontaneous generation of the target space global scale invariance, since for this case, (\ref{eq:solgauvarbracurmodtotact2}) is satisfied. or equivalently

+Notice that the interaction is metric independent.
+Notice that in the absence of these constants of integration, i.e. , if $T _{i}= 0$ there is no breaking of the Target space scale invariance, since the measure and the tension field transform in the same way, but the introduction of non zero constants of integration introduces a spontaneous breaking of the Target space scale invarince.
+The role of the constants of integrations $T _{i}$ is analogous to the role of the integrations $M _{i}$ that we discussed in the context of the gravitational theories.

-The constant of integration $T _{i}$ may vary from one extended object to the other.
-Notice that for the string case the interaction is metric independent since the internal gauge field does not transform under the the conformal transformations.
-This interaction does not therefore spoil the world sheet conformal transformation invariance in the case the field $\phi$ does not transform under this transformation.
-One may interpret (\ref{eq:solgauvarbracurmodtotact} ) as the result of integration out classically (through integration of equations of motion) or quantum mechanically (by functional integration of the internal gauge field, respecting the boundary condition that characterizes the constant of integration $T _{i}$ for a given string or brane).
+One may interpret (\ref{eq:solgauvarbracurmodtotact} ) as the result of integrating out classically (through integration of equations of motion) or quantum mechanically (by functional integration of the internal gauge field, respecting the boundary condition that characterizes the constant of integration $T _{i}$ for a given string ).
 Then replacing $ \Phi = \sqrt{- \gamma}( e \phi + T _{i})$ back into the remaining terms in the action gives a correct effective action for each string.
-Each string is going to be quantized with each a different $ T _{i}$.
+Each string is going to be quantized with each one having a different $ T _{i}$.
 The consequences of an independent quantization of many strings with different $ T _{i}$ covering the same region of space time will be studied in the next section.

+A similar exercise can be considered for the Target space scale invariance and its spontaneous breaking for the Modified Measure Dynamical Brane Tension Theory.

-\subsection{Constraints from quantum conformal invariance for the Tension field in the string case, when several strings share the same region of space for some gravitational backgrounds.
-The emergence of a Multi Metric Gravity Theory, or a Multi Measures Gravity Theory}
+\section{Constraints from quantum conformal invariance on the Tension field, when several strings share the same region of space.}

 If we have a scalar field coupled to a string or a brane in the way described in the sub section above, i.e. through the current induced by the scalar field in the extended object, according to eq. (\ref{eq:solgauvarbracurmodtotact}), so we have two sources for the variability of the tension when going from one string to the other: one is the integration constant $T _{i}$ which varies from string to string and the other the local value of the scalar field, which produces also variations of the tension even within the string or brane world sheet.